rhel-labs/instruqt/idm-workshop/04-hostbasedaccesscontrol/assignment.md

 ### Exercise 4.2 - Creating HBAC Rules

-If you select "HBAC Rules" you are presented with a list with only a single rule **allow_all**.
+If you select "HBAC Rules" you are presented with a list with only two rules **allow_all** and **allow_systemd-user**.
 The allow_all rule does exactly what you would think, it allows all users to access any host from any host using any service.
+The **allow_systemd-user** rules is present to ensure that systemd can still create a users session when allow_all is disabled.

-To start what we will do is to create another rule **admins_allow_all**
+To start creating our own HBAC rules we will create another rule called **admins_allow_all**

 We will set this up so that only the admins group is allowed to access all systems just the same as the allow_all rule.
 Once that is accomplished and our admins can't get locked out, we will **disable** the allow_all rule.
+We do **not** want to disable **allow_systemd-user**.

 Again you can choose to use the Web UI to accomplish this task or use the CLI.